curso-r/kuber/README.md

 ## Roadmap

 - Minor 0.3.0
+  - [X] Remove googleCloudStorageR from Dockerfile
+  - [X] Work with more than one cluster
   - [ ] Better function names
-  - [X] Remove googleCloudStorageR from Dockerfile
+  - [ ] Functions for listing other gcloud resources
   - [ ] Functions for deleting cluster, bucket and image
+  - [ ] User has to be able to provide their own auth
-  - [ ] Functions for listing other gcloud resources
+  - [ ] Possibility to add project path as global option
+- Patch 0.3.1
   - [ ] Vignettes and packagedown
   - [ ] Reference to vignettes
-  - [ ] If a function fails, revert what happeded
-  - [ ] User has to be able to provide their own auth
   - [ ] Documentation for auth
-  - [ ] Possibility to add project path as global option
 - Major 1.0.0
   - [ ] Automate auth creation
   - [ ] Install everything without sudo
+  - [ ] If a function fails, revert what happeded
 - Major 2.0.0
   - [ ] Support for mac and windows
   - [ ] Automated testing